 Create Your Own Stylish Curtains with These Simple Tips

 For this kind of dilemma, the best solution would be to make your own drapes.
 Although not all of us are born with mad sewing skills, creating your own curtains can be a fun and worthwhile experience.
 Once you get the hang of this activity, customizing your room without breaking the bank will be a cinch.
 To help you out, here are basic guidelines that you need to following when creating your own curtains.

-Tesco’s online curtains buying guide gave simple ways to accurately measure your curtains.
+How to measure for curtains gave simple ways to accurately measure your curtains.
 When doing this task, place the pole 10 cm above your window frame.
 It should overlap the casing by 15 cm to ensure that the drapes will cover the entire window and allow more light to enter when it’s fully open.
 You can use a metal tape for measuring the drapes.
 In addition, the width of your curtains should be at least one and a half times wider than the pole’s length.

 2. Line your drapes

 This will allow you to hang them better and provide more privacy to your home.
 Choose an off-white lining because it reflects sunlight and keeps the room cooler during a sunny weather.
 In addition, linings protect the fabric of the curtain from losing its color.

 Hand sewing is tough work.
 However, it provides a more professional look to the finished product.
 Stitches that are hand-hemmed will be less visible from the front.
 Furthermore, machine hemming puckers up the fabric.
 When creating sheer curtains, use a hand-rolled hem.

 If you are using a fabric with patterns, make sure that the design is well aligned within the curtain panels.
 The goal here is to give your room a more uniform look.

 Invest on good fabric.
 Draper-width fabric may cost a hundred dollars per yard, but it’s worth the purchase because they provide fullness and style.
 But if you really want to save up, you can create curtains from inexpensive and plain cotton.